viewtool/I2C_Adapter/Python_USB_ADC_Test/README.md

 # ADC_Test
-An Python project to test ADC.
+A Python project to test ADC.